Online Football Betting Guide

 - 1993: The MLS is founded, and the league starts in 1996.

-Choosing the Best Soccer Betting Sites
+Choosing the Best Football Betting Sites

 Whether it’s Premier League odds or a bet on the World Cup, all of our recommended sites have been extensively reviewed by experts who can vouch for them as safe and secure places to gamble.
-Get some lucrative wagers on your favorite soccer side today by joining one of these highly-regarded sportsbooks.
+Get some lucrative wagers on your favorite football side today by joining one of these highly-regarded sportsbooks.

 Frequently Asked Questions

 You’ll only find the top recommended sites to bet on football through here on this page.
 Our experts have verified that the sportsbooks listed here are all safe and treat your personal information with care.
 They also have great prices that make gambling on football and other sports a value and potentially rewarding experience.

 It is generally legal to bet on sports online in the US, but there are a few regulations in place.
 We only feature fully licensed betting sites among those we recommend.
 These sportsbooks are committed to responsible gambling and provide further information if you need reassurance about their credentials.